Zaplib/zaplib/zaplib/docs/src/blog_ts++.md

 This is the case that most of the benchmarks mentioned above focus on.
 Even there, you can find benchmarks which produce spectacular results, like the [hash-wasm benchmark](https://daninet.github.io/hash-wasm-benchmark/), in which the Wasm version is often 10x faster.
 But in most cases you'll find much more modest results, because the JavaScript benchmarks are manually managing memory (which is the slowest part of JavaScript).

-As of current writing, there are a couple of differences in language features and implementations that give either JS or Wasm an edge:
+As of current writing, there are a couple of differences in language features and implementations that give either JS or Wasm an edge.
+JS has an edge in these ways:
-* **JS**: Access to zero-copy native APIs, like `TextEncoder` and `FileReader.readAsArrayBuffer`.
+* Access to zero-copy native APIs, like `TextEncoder` and `FileReader.readAsArrayBuffer`.
 In JS you can immediately use the result of these functions, whereas in Wasm you first need to copy the result into the Wasm memory.
-* **JS**: Zero-copy multiple memories.
+* Zero-copy multiple memories.
 You can cheaply create multiple `ArrayBuffer`s, whereas in Wasm there is only a single memory, and growing it is fairly expensive.

+And Wasm has these advantages:
-* **Wasm**: SIMD instructions.
+* SIMD instructions.
 SIMD.js APIs have been [deprecated](https://github.com/tc39/ecmascript_simd) in favour of a Wasm-only implementation.
-* **Wasm**: Upfront compiler optimizations.
+* Upfront compiler optimizations.
 JS can hot-swap in optimized bytecode (even profile-guided optimization based actual program behavior), but this takes a while to kick in.
 Running such an optimizer also consumes resources.
 With Wasm you can run an optimizer upfront, and for much longer.

-### Canonical performance
+### Idiomatic performance

-Canonical performance might be more interesting to most people.
+Idiomatic performance might be more interesting to most people.
 You want the code that is naturally easy to write and maintain to be performant.
 However, even here we have to be careful!
 For most software, performance follows a power law, where a small fraction of code takes most of the time.
 In that case it's not a big deal to hand-optimize that part.
-Canonical performance is more important if such "hot code" is spread out over the entire codebase, which is quite rare.
+Idiomatic performance is more important if such "hot code" is spread out over the entire codebase, which is quite rare.

 ![](./img/benchmark.gif)

-[This 3d character animation benchmark](https://www.lucidchart.com/techblog/2017/05/16/webassembly-overview-so-fast-so-fun-sorta-difficult/) is the best benchmark I've found so far for canonical performance:
+[This 3d character animation benchmark](https://www.lucidchart.com/techblog/2017/05/16/webassembly-overview-so-fast-so-fun-sorta-difficult/) is the best benchmark I've found so far for idiomatic performance:
-1. It's an dual implementation of a relatively complex system in canonical Javascript and canonical C++ (compiled to Wasm).
+1. It's an dual implementation of a relatively complex system in idiomatic Javascript and idiomatic C++ (compiled to Wasm).
 2. It's a system that uses a lot of individual objects in a nester hierarchy; which is pretty representative of many real-world applications.
 3. It measures continuously, giving garbage collection no place to hide.
 4. It makes you viscerally feel the difference in performance.